HannahMcGill/Command-Line-for-Librarians/downloads/README.txt

 After downloading:
 1. Unzip the file
 2. Move the project folder to your Desktop
-3. Open Terminal (macOS) or Git Bash (Windows)
-4. Start with the README inside the project folder
+3. Start with the README inside the project folder

 Tip: You do NOT need to download the entire repository to use these projects.

+📘 Command Line Reference

+Download a printable PDF reference of all command line tools used across the projects:

+→ Command-Line-Reference-for-Librarians.pdf